kay-tirgari/goldfish_guard_privacy/README.md

 Data Sharing and Disclosure:

 We do not share, sell, or disclose your encrypted login data to third parties.
 Your data is strictly used for the purpose of facilitating synchronization between your registered devices and is removed from our servers once this process is complete.
+The only permanent information stored on our server is your email address which will be required during authentication.

 Children's Privacy: